 2009

-Temperature measurement devices in the SolarTemp 850 series, developed especially for the use of large diesel engines, were brought onto the market
+Temperature measuring instruments of the SolarTemp 850 series, specifically developed for use on large diesel engines, are introduced to the market.

 2010